About This Chapter

 13. Menelaus of Troy: Mythology, Overview

-In this lesson we will learn who King Menelaus of Sparta was.
-Together, we will take a closer look at his history, his personal life and his legacy.
-We will analyze his role in precipitating the Trojan War.
+Let's discover who King Menelaus of Sparta was.
+Together, we can take a closer look at his history, personal life and legacy.
+We will also analyze his role in precipitating the Trojan War.

 14. Odysseus and the Trojan Horse